railstack/example_with_admin/README.md

 ## What's next?

 We'll do next:
-* Add CSS to pages,
+* Add CSS to pages
 * Paginate post list in `index` page
 * `User` authentication in Go app by JWT tokens...